splunk/public-o11y-docs/gdi/opentelemetry/components/oracledb-receiver.rst

 The Splunk Distribution of OpenTelemetry Collector provides this integration as the Oracle Database receiver.
-The receiver connects to an Oracle Database instance and obtains metrics such as physical reads, cpu time, and others.
+The receiver connects to an Oracle Database instance and obtains metrics such as physical reads, CPU time, and others.

 Installation